OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The choice of which deployment strategy to use is influenced by three major factors:

 1. Does the deployment require no downtime?
 2. Can multiple versions of the Deployment resource coexist, even if different versions can not receive external traffic?
-This may not be possible if for example the act of deploying a new Deployment resource results in incompatible database upgrades.
+This may not be possible if the act of deploying a new Deployment resource results in incompatible database upgrades.
 3. Can multiple versions of the Deployment resource accept traffic at the same time?
-This may not be possible if for example APIs have changed in ways that are not backwards compatible.
+This may not be possible if APIs have changed in ways that are not backwards compatible.

 | Strategy   | No Downtime  | Multiple Deployed Versions  | Multiple Accessible Versions |